neos/flow-development-collection/Neos.Flow/Documentation/Quickstart/index.rst

         $this->redirect('index');
     }

-Although this method looks quite similar to the ``showAction``, there is an important difference you should be aware of: The parameter passed to the ``showAction`` is an already existing (that is, already *persisted*) coffee bean object with the modifications submitted by the user already applied.
+Although this method looks quite similar to the ``createAction``, there is an important difference you should be aware of: The parameter passed to the ``updateAction`` is an already existing (that is, already *persisted*) coffee bean object with the modifications submitted by the user already applied.